AndrewWritesCode/DoorLockStatusCamera/README.txt

 	"mode": "sentry", # can be set to "sentry", "training", or "terminal".
 Sentry acts like a security camera, training allows for "locked" or "unlocked" to be in file name (to save time labelling training data). terminal mode allows you to set mode in temrinal
-	"sendEmails": "false", # [false/true] Determines whether emails should be sent using credentials at start of .json "from_email": "your FROM (bot) email goes here", "from_email_pass": "your FROM (bot) email password goes here (the app password, not login, see README)", # For gmaail go to your google acct seeting, then Security, and App passwords (select app [Custom], select device [Tested on Windows, should work on Mac])
+	"sendEmails": "false", # [false/true] Determines whether emails should be sent using credentials at start of .json "from_email": "your FROM (bot) email goes here", "from_email_pass": "your FROM (bot) email password goes here (the app password, not login, see README)", # For gmail go to your google acct seeting, then Security, and App passwords (select app [Custom], select device [Tested on Windows, should work on Mac])
 	"to_email": "your TO email goes here",
 	"maxSentryStorage": "10", # The max amount of disk space allocaed for sentry images (excluding the training folders) "storageUnits": "GB", # the untis of disk space allocated.
 Can be in MB or GB